 Parameter Description protection_policy_name The user-assigned name of the protection policy. description An optional description of the usage for the policy. storage_location_name The name of the storage location.
 The Recovery Appliance uses this location for actively received incoming backups, and for newly created backup files for all databases sharing this protection policy. polling_policy_name The name of the backup polling policy.
 The polling policy specifies the rules for how the Recovery Appliance polls for backups of protected databases that use this protection policy.
 If null, then no backup polling occurs for databases that use this protection policy. recovery_window_goal The recovery window goal for databases that use this protection policy.
 For each protected database, the Recovery Appliance attempts to ensure that the oldest backup on disk can support a point-in-time recovery to any time within the specified interval, counting backward from the current time.
 Specify the goal as any valid INTERVAL DAY TO SECOND expression, such as INTERVAL '2' DAY (2 days), INTERVAL '4' HOUR (4 hours), and so on. max_retention_window The maximum length of time that the Recovery Appliance must retain backups for databases that use this protection policy.
 Recovery Appliance only holds backups longer than the specified period when they are required to preserve the recovery window goal for a database.
-If null, then the Recovery Appliance does not purge backups unless caused by explicit user actions or space pressures within a storage location. recovery_window_sbt The recovery window for SBT backups of databases that use this protection policy.
+If null, max_retention_window defaults to 2recovery_window_goal. recovery_window_sbt The recovery window for SBT backups of databases that use this protection policy.
 For each protected database, the Recovery Appliance keeps backups long enough on tape to guarantee that a recovery is possible to any time within the specified interval, counting backward from the current time.
 If this parameter is not null, then you must also create an SBT job for this protection policy, and then schedule it using a scheduling facility such as Oracle Scheduler.
 See CREATE_SBT_JOB_TEMPLATE.
 If this parameter is null, the purge backup automatically is never run and backups are kept beyond their expiration date.
 Specify the window as any valid INTERVAL DAY TO SECOND expression, such as INTERVAL '2' DAY (2 days), INTERVAL '4' HOUR (4 hours), and so on.